frankcash/Misc/SuncoastJUG/11262014/elixir.md

 Elixir's processes are more object-oriented than objects in object-oriented languages

 ######Processes Example
+Messages are stored in the mailbox
+All messages are async, if it receives messages during work it gets next message Can put limitations on the mailbox
 ```
 #Message being sent to a process
 #pid is a process